Effective: January 1, 2023.

 If it turns out that a particular provision of these Terms is not enforceable, this will not affect any other terms.
 If you do not comply with these Terms, and we do not take immediate action, this does not indicate that we relinquish any rights that we may have (such as taking action in the future).

-Coursera's participating institutions are third party beneficiaries of the Terms and may enforce those provisions of the Terms that relate to them.
+Our Content Providers and integrated service providers are third party beneficiaries of the Terms and may enforce those provisions of the Terms that relate to them.

 Notice for California Users